Minimal-APIs/minimal-apis.github.io/src/quickstart/README.md

 # What are minimal APIs?

-Minimal APIs are a clean and straightforward way to build small microservices and HTTP APIs in ASP.NET Core.
-No complicated scaffolding, no unnecessary dependencies.
-Minimal APIs hook into ASP.NET Core’s hosting and routing capabilities and allow you to create fully functioning APIs with just a few lines of code.
+Minimal APIs are a simplified approach for building fast HTTP APIs with ASP.NET Core.
+You can create fully functioning REST endpoints with minimal code and configuration.

 ```csharp
 var app = WebApplication.Create(args);